oyyblin/galaxy-docs/doc-guides/3-setting-up-galaxy-id/Link your Solana Wallet.md

     ![Screen Shot 2022-02-07 at 11.01.40 PM.png](assets/Screen_Shot_2022-02-07_at_11.01.40_PM.png)

 5. Approve the signature requests on your Phantom Wallet and Metamask Wallet.
 6. Congrats!
-Now your Galaxy ID support both EVM Chain and Solana!
+Now your Galxe ID support both EVM Chain and Solana!

 ![WechatIMG317.jpeg](assets/WechatIMG317.jpeg)